12 Tribes of Yashar'al

 “Son of the right hand” - Known for courage and protection.

-Genesis–Barashath 49 is not just history — it’s prophecy.
-The blessings reveal each tribe’s role in the unfolding plan of Yahu’ah and point forward to their restoration in the last days.
-Together, they form the complete olive tree of Yashar’al — rooted in Yahu’sha Ha’Mashyach, nourished by the fatness of the covenant, and bearing fruit for Yahu’ah’s esteem.
+Genesis–Barashath 49 is not just history - it’s prophecy.
+The barakah (blessings) reveal each tribe’s role in the unfolding plan of YAHU'AH and point forward to their restoration in the last days.
+Together, they form the complete olive tree of Yashar’al - rooted in covenant, nourished by the fatness of the covenant, and bearing fruit for YAHU'AH'S esteem.